colekettler/generator-flask-api/README.md

 ### Endpoint

 Creates a URL endpoint, containing the routes for a resource.
+You get to specify what HTTP methods it supports.
 You should import it into your API blueprint.

 ```
 yo flask-api:endpoint myendpoint